-Whether you’re already experienced in the art of flower arranging or you’ve never before attempted to customise a bouquet, the strong themes and imagery surrounding Christmas make it the perfect time of year to have a go.
+Whether you’re already experienced in the art of flower arranging or you’ve never before attempted to customise a bouquet of flowers, the strong themes and imagery surrounding Christmas make it the perfect time of year to have a go.

 It’s easy to incorporate some festive cheer into your flora, so get creative and use these ideas to get you started: